sbains2/Geog328Final/README.md

 Mapbox Gl JS - We used MapBox GL JS to initialize, customize, and create interactive functions for the map.

+Chart JS - We used ChartJS function inorder to create the line-chart

 ## Acknowledgment: